monetate/monte-carlo-simulator/README.md

 *Jump right to [Building](#building) and [CLI Usage](#cli-usage) if you're already familiar with Monte Carlo Testing.*

-Say you're running an A/B Test on a site to see if the experiment variant had a significant effect on revenue per visit.
+Say you're running an A/B Test on a site to see if the experiment variant had a significant effect on Revenue Per Visit.
 To simplify things a bit, let's begin by looking at just three of these visitors.
-Our first visitor, John, visits twice but does not buy anything.
-Suzy visits once and makes one $9 purchase.
-Bob visits twice and makes two purchases at $8 and $9.
+Our first visitor, John, visited twice but did not buy anything.
+Suzy visited once and made one $9 purchase.
+Bob visited twice and made two purchases at $8 and $9.

 *In this case, a visitor may have multiple visits but the A/B Test randomizes based on visitor to give everyone a consistent experience.*